-Dating is any romantic relationship between an unmarried couple regardless of duration, commitment level, or physical intimacy.
-Dating includes, but is not limited to hooking up, going out and friends with benefits.
+Dating: Any romantic relationship between an unmarried couple regardless of duration, commitment level, or physical intimacy.
+Dating includes hooking up, going out and friends with benefits.

-Dating Partner is any person, regardless of gender, involved in a dating relationship.
+Dating Partner: Any person, regardless of gender, involved in a dating relationship.
 This could include persons who have a former dating or sexual relationship, are same sex couples, or are unrelated but have had intimate or continuous social contact with one another.